floriandorau/aks-management-cli/README.md

 ## Prerequisites

-Make sure you use a Node version >= 14.1.0.
+Make sure you use a Node version of at least `14.1.0`.
+Besides Node, `Azure CLI` and `kubectl` needs to be installed on your machine.

 ## Install